 Process Constraints In Living Systems

 The doctrine of social Darwinism is not popular nowadays.
-But it and Darwinism in nature should stand or fall together; those who reject the former and hold the latter are
+But it and Darwinism in nature should stand or fall together; those who reject the former and hold the latter are being inconsistent.

-occasional voice is heard in support of social Darwinism.
+Indeed, even nowadays an occasional voice is heard in support of social Darwinism.
 Here, one such recent attempt serves to initiate a critical investigation of Darwinism generally.

 Is The Earth's Core Water?